Hockey Canada: 1968 to 1994

-1994 to present
+1994 to 2022

 In 1994, Hockey Canada and the CAHA merged into one organization.
 Also, the International Olympic Committee elected to allow professional players to compete at the Olympics and created a women's event at the games.
 That same year, Hockey North became the 13th branch of Hockey Canada.

 The Canadian men and women won gold at the 2002 Winter Olympics in Salt Lake City.
 The Canadian men win their first gold medal in fifty years, while the women win their first in two tries.

 In 2004, the Canada men's national ice sledge hockey team was welcomed into the Hockey Canada fold, and Mark Aubry was named the Chief Medical Officer of Hockey Canada.

 In 2006, the Canadian women won gold at the 2006 Olympics and the sledge team conquered gold at the 2006 Winter Paralympics.

 The Clarkson Cup, donated by the Governor General of Canada Adrienne Clarkson, was created in 2006, and was first awarded in 2009 to the Canadian national senior champions of women's hockey.
 The Clarkson Cup replaced the Abby Hoffman Cup.

 Team Canada's men's and women's teams won gold in both the 2010 and 2014 Winter Olympics, hosted by Vancouver and Sochi respectively.

-Tom Renney retired as chief executive officer of Hockey Canada on July 1, 2022, and was succeeded by Scott Smith who also serves as president.
+Tom Renney retired as chief executive officer of Hockey Canada on July 1, 2022, and was succeeded by Scott Smith who also served as president.